 To learn more, take a look at Braven’s Jobs Report.

-As Braven scales its centralized-course model to serve more Braven Fellows across an expanding portfolio of higher education partners, the Associate Director, Program Success plays a critical role in ensuring a high-quality course experience.
+As Braven scales its centralized-course model to serve more Braven Fellows across an expanding portfolio of higher education partners, the Manager, Program Success plays a critical role in ensuring a high-quality course experience.
 This individual is responsible for managing a pool of part-time Graders.
-You will reinforce Braven’s ever-evolving grading strategy and systems, ensuring strong alignment with academic policies and campus-specific norms.
-Additionally, this manager serves as the primary point of contact for our volunteer career coaches, whom we call Leadership Coaches (LC’s) during the term, responding to questions, escalating challenges, and ensuring they feel connected and supported.
+You will reinforce Braven’s ever-evolving grading strategy and systems, ensuring strong alignment to academic policies and campus-specific norms.
+Additionally, this manager serves as the primary point of contact for our volunteer career coaches, whom we call Leadership Coaches (LCs) during the term—responding to questions, escalating challenges, and ensuring they feel connected and supported.
 This highly collaborative role blends execution, coaching, and quality assurance to help deliver an exceptional experience for both Fellows and those who support them.

-This role will be on the Innovation Team’s Central Delivery Team and report to the Director, of Academic Success.
+This role will be on the Innovation Team’s Central Delivery Team and report to the Director of Accelerator Success.

 Stakeholder Management (40%)